 Disclosure: I first became acquainted with Peter May in November 2017, when he contacted me and asked for some assistance on this project, which I provided and he acknowledges on page xviii, and references on pages 104 and 105.
 We have not corresponded in over a year.

+Peter May, with his book The Open Question, joins the group of advocates who support recognizing Ben Hogan's victory at the 1942 Hale America Open as his fifth US Open title.
 Those hoping that May has uncovered new "smoking gun" evidence in support of the "fifth Open" claim or has crafted a novel set of bulletproof arguments will be disappointed.
 Instead, he recycles the claims and arguments already made by Hogan and the "fifth Open" advocates that were covered and debunked in Myth Part 2 and Myth Part 3.

 In this article, I analyze and comment on the misrepresentations, omissions and myths that underlie May's arguments in favor of the "fifth Open" claim.
 "Part 2: Factual Errors" is an errata of May's misstatements of fact as well as minor omissions not covered in this article, listed by page: May Part 2

 In the course of his text, May advances nearly every argument put forth by Hogan and the advocates discussed in Myth Part 2 and Myth Part 3.
 At the same time, like those who came before him, May ignores the 800 pound gorilla in the room: since there was no US Open title at stake, and every participant, including Hogan, knew it, how could the Hale America possibly be considered a US Open?